kayble289/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script converts a number from base 2 to base 10 this script prints all possible combination of two letters except oo this script prints a number with two decimal places
+this script converts a number from base 2 to base 10 this script prints all possible combination of two letters except oo this script prints a number with two decimal places this script converts a number from base 10 to base 16